hucker/ten8t/README.md

 Tags and phases are generic information that is only present for filtering.
 The values don't mean much to the inner workings of `ten8t`.  `RUID`s are different.
 The purpose of a `RUID` is to tag every rule function with a unique value that is, ideally, meaningful to the user.
 For very large rule sets this becomes prohibitive and ends up looking like integers with some leading text.
-The only rule to the code is that they are unique.
+The only rule about RUIDs is that they be unique.
 If you tag a single function with an RUID the system will expect you to put a unique ID on every function, or to set the `auto_ruid` flag to True when creating a `Ten8tChecker` object.